-Instead of focusing on the best benefits package or the highest salary, more employees today look for the emotional reward of fulfilling work.
+Instead of focusing on the best benefits package or the highest salary, more people today look for the emotional reward of fulfilling work.
 The good news is that you don't have to give up a good paycheck to do meaningful work—aligning your values, even your hobbies, with your career can bring both emotional and financial satisfaction.
 While some people opt to work at a nonprofit organization that serves the community or to provide direct, one-on-one support services such as becoming a nurse, you can also find broader ways to cultivate meaning in your career.

-Try these five approaches to finding a match between your talents, your interests and your career:
+Try these five approaches to finding a match between your talents, your interests, and your career:

-1. Decide for yourself what “meaningful" means.
+- Decide for yourself what “meaningful" means.
 If you're considering a career change or trying to identify your initial career path, it's important to think about the values and interests that ignite passion for you.
 Take the time to consider what makes you happy both at and away from work.
 Our hobbies and “fun skills” in many cases, can be turned into a career: but first we need to know what would make us happy day in and day out for years to come.

-2. Think about your work style.
+- Think about your work style.
 Are you more of a social worker who wants to have a hands-on impact on others?
 Or do you like the idea of work that has a subtle impact either on yourself or your community.
 Meaningful work does not necessarily mean entering in a “service” industry.
-In fact, according to a General Social Survey by the National Organization for Research, only 4 of “The 10 Happiest Jobs” were in the traditional “caring professions”.
-The other 6 ranged from author to operating engineers.2
+In fact, according to the Indeed.com list of the 31 happiest jobs, only 2 of top 10 were in the traditional “caring professions”.
+The other 8 ranged from contractors to recruiters to engineering technicians.2

 If you're looking for job satisfaction outside of your paycheck, open your mind to your options for finding a career that can provide you with a sense of purpose and is aligned with your values as well as skills and talents.